six42/jdbcslim/README.md

 Once all tests pass execute `ant build` to validate that the acceptance test pass from the command line.

 ### Installation.Maven
+Note: Maven is not the strategic build tool and new versions are not tested against it.

 Execute `mvn clean compile dependency:copy-dependencies package` to copy dependencies and build `jdbcslim.jar` in the folder `plugins/jdbcslim`.